janprunk/emacs.si/index.md

 * #2 - 6 February 2023 at 20:00 CET
 * #3 - 6 March 2023 at 20:00 CET - LIVE meetup at [Osmo/za](https://www.osmoza.si/), Slovenska street 54, 8th floor (Avtotehna Skyscraper).
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/c5630087-b9ec-4f48-9bb1-2ba337c1850f).
 * #4 - 3 April 2023 at 20:00 CEST
+* #5 - 10 May 2023 at 20:00 CEST - LIVE meetup at [Osmo/za](https://www.osmoza.si/), Slovenska street 54, 8th floor (Avtotehna skyscraper).
+You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/c1ecfef6-f7c4-4df2-99ef-4a7fd78c8cd6).
+* #6 - 5 June 2023 at 20:00 CEST - Virtual online meetup.
+You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/df42cbda-6c5c-4d03-ae67-ae4a4f3e9398).

 ## Welcome beginners
 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
 If you would like a basic introduction to Emacs, or you’re starting out and have some questions, then we are more than happy to help you.
 Just show up to a meeting, and there will be somebody to help you up to speed.
 Living remote and cannot attend the meetings?
 No problem, you can also get [remote private coaching lessons for GNU Emacs](https://protesilaos.com/coach/).
 Can you give a presentation?
 Awesome, let us know.